Code-Institute-Submissions/Portfolio-Project-3/README.md

 - This page was designed with the purpose of attacting job opportunities.
 It is part of my milestones 2 (MLS 2) for my developer course at the Code Institute.
 The main idea with this page is to make it a hub for my future projects and work, so recruiters and potential employers can easily reach out.

+- This page is also user interative.
+Users can submit a form directly from the website's contact for at the bottom of the page.
+Once that is completed they receive an alert message letting them know their message has been sent.

 [View the live project here](https://fdasabino.github.io/Portfolio-Project/)

 ## UX